Donna Mills: Early life

-Mills was born Donna Jean Miller in Chicago, to Bernice (née Lantz), a dance teacher, and Frank, a market researcher.
-She has one older brother, Donald, and grew up in Norwood Park.
-Mills attended Garvy Elementary School and Taft High School; one of her classmates was Jim Jacobs, co-creator of Grease, who based the character of Sandy on her.
+Mills was born Donna Jean Miller in Chicago, to Bernice (née Lantz), a housewife, and Ambrose, a computer analyst for Union Oil.
+She has one brother, Donald, who is 10 years her senior.
+Raised in Norwood Park, Mills attended Garvy Elementary School and Taft High School; one of her classmates was Jim Jacobs, co-creator of Grease, who based the character of Sandy on her.

-Mills attended the University of Illinois at Urbana-Champaign where she was a member of Delta Gamma sorority.
-She completed one year of course work, then left to pursue a dancing career, gaining some early stage experience when she danced in summer stock productions.
+Mills attended the University of Illinois Urbana-Champaign where she was a member of Delta Gamma sorority.
+She completed one year of course work, then left to pursue a dancing career, gaining some stage experience in summer stock productions.
 Her first professional acting role was in a production of Come Blow Your Horn at the Drury Lane Theater in Chicago.
 She later was cast in a touring production of My Fair Lady, which brought her to New York City.
+Before she got a job on TV, Mills supported herself as a secretary at Popular Mechanics magazine.

+Mills' parents retired to Florida, while her brother makes his home in Colorado.

 Career

-1960s—1970s
+1960s–1970s

-Mills began her acting career on television playing a nightclub singer named Rocket in two episodes on the Manhattan-based CBS daytime soap opera, The Secret Storm in 1966.
+Mills began her acting career on television playing a nightclub singer named Rocket on the Manhattan-based CBS daytime soap opera, The Secret Storm in 1966.
 She later appeared on Broadway in Woody Allen's comedy Don't Drink the Water as the Sultan of Bashir's wife.
 Following this, she made her big screen debut in the neo noir crime-thriller film, The Incident (1967), co-starring alongside Martin Sheen, Beau Bridges, Ed McMahon and Thelma Ritter.
 The film received positive reviews from critics and was successful in a box office.
 In the fall of 1967, Mills gained a regular role as ex-nun Laura Donnelly on the new CBS daytime soap opera, Love is a Many Splendored Thing.
-She left the series in 1970 and relocated to the West Coast, thereupon making her primetime TV debut in an episode of Western series, Lancer.
+She left the series in 1970 and relocated to the West Coast, thereupon making her primetime TV debut in an episode of the Western series, Lancer.

-In 1971, Mills starred alongside Clint Eastwood and Jessica Walter in the psychological thriller film Play Misty for Me directed by Eastwood for Universal Pictures.
-The film received positive reviews from critics and was financial success for the studio.
+In 1971, Mills starred alongside Clint Eastwood and Jessica Walter in the psychological thriller film Play Misty for Me, directed by Eastwood for Universal Pictures.
+The film received positive reviews from critics and was a financial success for the studio.
 During 1971–72, she starred in the short-lived sitcom The Good Life with Larry Hagman, who later guest-starred on Knots Landing as J. R. Ewing from the show's sister series Dallas.
-She signed a contract with Universal Studios in 1972 and spent much of the 1970s appearing as a guest on top-rated television shows such as Gunsmoke, The Six Million Dollar Man, Hawaii Five-O, The Love Boat, CHiPs, The F.B.I., Quincy, M.E., the UK's Thriller series, Police Woman, and Fantasy Island.
+She signed a contract with Universal in 1972 and spent much of the 1970s appearing as a guest on top-rated television shows such as Gunsmoke, The Six Million Dollar Man, Hawaii Five-O, CHiPs, The F.B.I., Quincy, M.E., the UK's Thriller series, Police Woman, and Fantasy Island.
+She appeared in The Love Boat S1 E11 vignette "Silent Night" as Lila Barton, who stands by her wrongly imprisoned husband, played by John Gavin (1977).